Counting subgraphs in fftp graphs with symmetry: The Automaton and the n-type directed graph

 \begin{prop} With Hypothesis \ref{hyp:fftp}.
 Let $w\in \cL(\cP)$.
 Then $\phi_w\neq \varrho$ if and only if $p_w$ is geodesic.
 Moreover, if $\phi_w$ is not the fail state, then for all $u\in X^{\leq \ctee}$,

 \end{prop} \begin{proof} Let $w\in \cL(\cP)$.
-If $p_w$ is geodesic, then it can not asynchronously fellow travel with a shorter path, and by Proposition \ref{prop:states}, $\phi_w\neq \varrho$.
+If $p_w$ is geodesic, then it cannot asynchronously fellow travel with a shorter path, and by Proposition \ref{prop:states}, $\phi_w\neq \varrho$.
 If $p_w$ is not geodesic, by the definition of \fftp{} relative to $\cP$, there exists a shorter path that asynchronously $\ctee$-fellow travels with $p_w$ and thus $\phi_w=\varrho$.

 Now assume that $\phi_w\neq \varrho$ and let $u\in X^{\leq \ctee}$.
 The path $p_{wu}$ is a concatenation of a geodesic $p_w$ and a path of length at most $\ctee$, and hence by Lemma \ref{lem:ftqg} it asynchronously $\ctee^2$-fellow travels with a geodesic $q$, and \eqref{eq:timedif} follows from \eqref{eq:state}. \end{proof}